thedynamiclinker/sudocode/bin/babel.md

 0: It's not as bad as it looks.

-1: Man assembly is rough.
+1: Man, assembly is rough.

 0: About a third of it is just saving and restoring some registers so as not to confuse the other functions.